This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 Replace telnet with SSH

 As you do not want to use insecure telnet, you will need to set up ssh.
 You can type passwd to set a root password, and this will disable telnet.
-I dislike passwords, even if used over ssh, so I always set up public-key authentication instead.
+I dislike passwords, even if used over ssh, so I always set up public-key authentication and disable password authentication.
 For reference, there is a dropbear public key authentication howto for OpenWRT wiki page.

 The command to make your ssh key authorized to login as root on the router is: